 Grand Canyon Lodge North Rim was designed in the 1920s by architect Gilbert Stanley Underwood.
 The lodge is an informal and spacious hotel.
 Constructed of massive limestone walls and timbered ceilings, it features dramatic vistas of the canyon.
 Accommodations are in heavy demand from May through October.
 So you should try to make reservations several months in advance at https://www.grandcanyonforever.com/.
 Grand Canyon Lodge has also Dining Room.

 Lodging in Kanab or Page

-We highly recommend staying in Kanab, Utah, or Page, Arizona.
+If you plan to visit North Rim, we highly recommend staying in Kanab, Utah, or Page, Arizona.
 They are an excellent base for exploring the north part of the Grand Canyon and the area.
-They have great accommodation and restaurants with good food.
+They have great accommodations and restaurants with good food.
 Our favorite lodging in Kanab is Best Western.
 If you prefer RV Campground our favorite in Kanab is Hitch-N-Post RV Park.